Table manners: Europe

 Traditionally in European Countries, the host or hostess takes the first bite unless the host invites others to start.
 The host begins after all food for that course has been served and everyone is seated.
 In religious households or formal institutions, a family meal may commence with saying grace, or at dinner parties the guests might begin the meal by offering some favorable comments on the food and thanks to the host.
 In a group dining situation it is considered impolite to begin eating before all the group have been served their food and are ready to start.

 Napkins should be placed on the lap and not tucked into clothing.
 Napkins are primarily for wiping one's mouth and should be placed unfolded on the seat of one's chair should one need to leave the table during the meal, or placed unfolded on the table when the meal is finished.

 The fork is held with the left hand and the knife held with the right.
 The fork is held generally with the tines down, using the knife to cut food or help guide food on to the fork.
 When no knife is being used, the fork can be held with the tines up.
 With the tines up, the fork balances on the side of the index finger, held in place with the thumb and index finger.
 The fork shall not be held like a shovel, with all fingers wrapped around the base.
 A single mouthful of food should be lifted on the fork and one should not chew or bite food from the fork.
 The knife should be held with the base into the palm of the hand, not like a pen with the base resting between the thumb and forefinger.
 The knife must never enter the mouth or be licked.
 When eating soup, the soup spoon is held in the right hand and the bowl tipped away from the diner, scooping the soup in outward movements.
 The soup spoon need not be put entirely into the mouth, and soup should be sipped from the side of the spoon, not the end.
 Food should be chewed with the mouth closed.
 Talking with food in one's mouth is seen as very rude.
 Licking one's fingers and eating too slowly or too quickly can also be considered impolite as it can disrupt the flow of the meal for the group.

 Food should always be tasted before salt and pepper are added.
-Applying condiments or seasoning before the food is tasted is can be construed as a lack of faith in the cook's ability to appropriately season the meal during cooking.
+Applying condiments or seasoning before the food is tasted can be construed as a lack of faith in the cook's ability to appropriately season the meal during cooking.